SamrahSayyed/python-to-do/README.md

 python todo.py

 # Tech Stack
-Language: Python 3.x
+- Language: Python 3.x
-Platform: Console
+- Platform: Console

 # About the Author
+Know More About:
-- Samrah Sayyed
+Samrah Sayyed ->
 - GitHub: @SamrahSayyed

 🌟 Show Some Love
-If you like this project, please ⭐ the repo and share it!
+- If you like this project, please ⭐ the repo and share it!